outbound_city_select == syd

 China, Russia, India, Canada and the USA require visas to be arranged prior to sailing for all Australian passport holders.

 For Non-Australian passport holders please check with the appropriate embassy.
-All passports, vaccinations and visas are the responsibility of the travelling guest to secure prior to departure from Australia.

 Accommodation can be pre or post cruise and subject to availability and flight scheduling, advised by consultant at time of booking.